iiab/website/content/pages/about.rst

 We can deploy a "knowledge hotspot" anywhere in the world - even under solar power.

 This Open Source project is being developed by volunteers in southern California.
 We are seeking schools and communities worldwide who would benefit from our work.
-We anticipate an initial trial release within four months.
+We have successful trial deployments in LA, Sierra Leone, and Pakistan.

 On April 11th we presented to the `San Gabriel Valley Linux Users' Group <http://sgvlug.org>`_.